B Testing, User Testing, & Feature Integration (thumbnail).jpg

 • Updated sort/filter button color from red to black (results screen)

-• Added checkmark icon to numbers of cars found (results screen)
+• Added checkmark icon to number of cars found (results screen)

-• Removed ‘update car type’ button and replaced with text
+• Removed the ‘update car type’ button and replaced it with text

 No search results found

-I improved usability and functionality of the final "no search results" screen based on data insights and stakeholder requested feature additons.
+I improved the usability and functionality of the final "no search results" screen based on data insights and stakeholder-requested feature additions.

 • Revamped design with a friendlier and more positive user interface, including updated icons and messaging

-• Integrated Google locations to suggest nearby search results for enhanced user experience
+• Integrated Google locations to suggest nearby search results for an enhanced user experience

 • Eliminated email subscription to prioritize the primary action of searching for new locations